SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - (why `addViewTransformer` and not `addModelTransformer`? that's the next chapter)
 - Reload - the tags show as a comma-separated string, editable
 - Type `flagship, medical`, submit - check the DB, it's stored as a JSON array!

+## Rejecting Unknown Values with a Transformation Error
 - If there's a transformation error - you can use a special `TransformationFailedException`
 - Let's allow only known tags
 - In `reverseTransform()`, change logic to: